 Misaligned Tyres

 When your car’s wheels are not parallel with one another you will find it harder to steer and to swerve safely, when needed.
 Avoid unnecessary problems by having your car’s tracking checked every few thousand miles or so.
-This will help to preserve the life of your tyres as well as keeping your car heading in the right direction.
+This will help to preserve the life of your tyres as well as keep your car heading in the right direction.
+For professional assistance and precise adjustments, you can rely on reliable Mobile Tyre Fitting EcoTyre Services (or one from a similar firm) to ensure your wheels are correctly aligned, providing safer driving and longer-lasting tyres.

 Worn Down Tread